top of page

 "MY KINGDOM IS NOT OF THIS WORLD"

 At the time of Jesus' ministry, Israel was occupied by the Roman Empire.
 Many Jews wanted to know if Jesus was the Messiah foretold in the Old Testament, who would come and restore Israel to its former glory, as an independent and powerful nation.
 Jesus replied, "My Kingdom is not of this world."
-One of the most consistent story-lines of the four Gospels is Jesus' intolerance of hypocrisy, whenever he encountered it, which was nearly everywhere he traveled.
-Clearly illustrated is his love of little children, and his shepherd-like caring for the the poor and common people.
-Also recounted is his ongoing opposition from the Jewish hierarchy, the Scribes and Pharisees.
+One of the most consistent storylines of the four Gospels is Jesus' intolerance of hypocrisy, whenever he encountered it, which was nearly everywhere he went.
+Clearly illustrated is his love of little children, and his shepherd-like caring for the poor and common people.
+Also recounted is his ongoing opposition from the Jewish hierarchy: the Scribes and Pharisees.
 Who were these two groups?

 JESUS' WIDESPEAD POPULARITY

-Such was Jesus' popularity that large crowds would gather the moment he arrived in their town or city, thus allowing him little time to be alone and pray.
+Such was Jesus' popularity that large crowds would gather the moment he arrived in their villages and towns, thus allowing him little time to be alone and pray.

 REVERENCE FOR WOMEN

 Among the revelations recounted in the four Gospels, is Jesus' special relationship with women (whom he treated as equals), which is shown in a number of his actions.
-In particular with Mary of Magdala, with the sisters Mary and Martha, with Joanna, and with Mary, the mother of James.
-Among the people Jesus raised from the dead, was Tabitha.
-In fact, Tabitha was the only woman in the New Testament specifically called a disciple of Jesus.
-Of special note is the fact that it was a woman--Mary of Magdala--who was the very first person to discover that Jesus had risen from the tomb.
+In particular with Mary of Magdala (out of whom he had cast out seven devils), with Joanna, one of Jesus's disciples (many know Jesus had 12 disciples, but they may not be aware that his disciples also included women, of which Joanna was one), and with Mary, the mother of James; and with Mary, the wife of Cleophas; and with the sisters Mary and Martha.
+Tabitha was yet another of Jesus's woman disciples, who would die, and be raised back to life by Peter.
+Of special note is the fact that it was a woman--Mary of Magdala--who was the very first to discover that Jesus had risen from his tomb.

 THE DISCIPLES

-Jesus recruited fishermen as his twelve closest disciples, not because they were poor honest laborers, but because they were among the first to recognize that he was the Christ.
+Jesus recruited fishermen as his original twelve closest disciples, not because they were poor honest laborers, but because they were among the first to recognize that he was the Christ.
 Seeing them in their boats, he said, "Come, follow me and I will make you fishers of men!"
-His disciples were: Simon called Peter, with his brother Andrew; James, and his brother John; Philip and Bartholomew, Thomas, Mathew, the tax collector; James, the son of Alphaeus, Thaddaeus, Simon, and Judas Iscariot, who later turned traitor.
+His disciples were: Simon called Peter, with his brother Andrew; James, and his brother John; Philip and Bartholomew; Thomas; Matthew, the tax collector; James, the son of Alphaeus; Thaddaeus, Simon, and Judas Iscariot, who would later turn traitor.
 The word "disciple" means "learner" or "student."

 IDLE TALK